There are multiple ways of charging your electric vehicle at home and on the go.

 With a Ford Connected Wallbox installed at home, you can plug your electric car in overnight, just like your phone and could get yourself close to a full charge in the morning.
 With our specialist partners, we can assist you with the installation (at additional cost).
-More details on the Ford Connected Wallbox will be coming in spring 2020.

 You can also charge slower using your standard equipment Ford Varipower Home Charge Cable in a normal household socket, or in a higher power industrial socket.